vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 **Tanzu CLI -** A command-line utility that provides the necessary commands to build and operate Tanzu management and Tanzu Kubernetes clusters.

-Kubernetes Grid uses the following Carvel tools:
+**Carvel Tools -** Carvel is an open-source suite of reliable, single-purpose, composable tools that aid in building, configuring, and deploying applications to Kubernetes.
+Tanzu Kubernetes Grid uses the following Carvel tools:

 - **ytt -** A command-line tool for templating and patching YAML files.
 You can also use `ytt` to collect fragments and piles of YAML into modular chunks for reuse.